marcusklasson/vcca_grocerystore/README.md

 Implementation of Variational Canonical Correlation Analysis (VCCA) for grocery item classification with the Grocery Store dataset.
-VCCA can makes use of the web-scraped information in the dataset (i.e. iconic images and text descriptions) to learn better representations ofthe grocery items.
+VCCA can make use of the web-scraped information in the dataset (i.e. iconic images and text descriptions) to learn better representations of the grocery items.

 Note that the code is written in Tensorflow 1!